-When children run for the satisfaction, the simple enjoyment they get out of running, they are intrinsically motivated.
-Bravo!
-The feeling of having accomplished something; the joy derived from the activity itself; from having completed the distance.
+The Journal of Youth Running is all about the satisfaction, the simple enjoyment young runners get out of running.
+The intrinsic experience; the feeling of having accomplished something; the joy derived from the activity itself; from having completed the distance.
 These are what running is all about.

 When children run to receive some tangible benefit or reward, i.e., the T-shirt, trophy, water bottle or some fancy finisher’s medal, they are extrinsically motivated.